canonical/lxd/doc/rest-api.md

 ## Instances, containers and virtual-machines

-This documentation will always show paths such as `/1.0/instances/...`.
+The documentation shows paths such as `/1.0/instances/...`, which were introduced with LXD 3.19.
-Those are fairly new, introduced with LXD 3.19 when virtual-machine support.

-Older releases that only supported containers will instead use the exact same API at `/1.0/containers/...`.
+Older releases that supported only containers and not virtual machines supply the exact same API at `/1.0/containers/...`.

-For backward compatibility reasons, LXD does still expose and support that `/1.0/containers` API, though for the sake of brevity, we decided not to double-document everything below.
+For backward compatibility reasons, LXD does still expose and support that `/1.0/containers` API, though for the sake of brevity, we decided not to double-document everything.

 An additional endpoint at `/1.0/virtual-machines` is also present and much like `/1.0/containers` will only show you instances of that type.